hans-repo/incentivizing-diversity/README.md

 - **Version distribution**: Percentage of validators on each client

 Plots generated include diversity over time, reward allocation per version, and agent distribution.

-**Plots not displaying:** On headless servers, matplotlib saves to files instead.
-Check the working directory for PNG files.